Top 10 most charming towns– and the bike tours to take you there in 2018!

 It’s no secret that Europe oozes with charm.

-Paris, London, Bruges, Copenhagen frequent the must-see lists, but we at BikeTours.com want to give proper credit and attention to the lesser-known small towns and villages that dot the countryside that steal our hearts.
+Paris, London, Rome, Vienna, and Copenhagen frequent the must-see lists of world capitals, but we at BikeTours.com want to give proper credit and attention to the lesser-known cities and towns that dot the countryside and steal our hearts.

 Here are ten of Europe’s most charming towns and villages, and the bike tours that will take you there.